rbontekoe/BAWJ/docs/src/chapter3.md

 - read(db::SQLite.DB, tablename::String, selection::String)::DataFrame

 DBAdapter:
-- archive(invoice::Invoice, save(db::SQLite.DB, tablename::String, invoice::Invoice)) ???
+- archive(invoice::Invoice, save(db::SQLite.DB, tablename::String, invoice::Invoice))
-- read(Invoice.id, read(db::SQLite.DB, tablename::String, "item='$Invoice.id'"))::DataFrame ???
+- find(Invoice.id, read(db::SQLite.DB, tablename::String, "item='$Invoice.id'"))::DataFrame

 Email:
-- to_pdf(invoice::Invoice)::File
+- to_pdf(invoice::Invoice, filename::String)::File
-- send(invoice::Invoice, pdf::File)
+- send(invoice::Invoice, filename::String)
 - send(report::DataFrame)

 [SQLite.jl](https://juliadatabases.github.io/SQLite.jl/stable/) is the Julia package for SQLite, which we will use in the course.
 You can use it as an on-disk database file, but also as an in-memory database.
 The last option is ideal for testing.